EloiStree/2025_01_07_PitchDeckNtpIntPiGame/Documentation/Checklist/ReadMe.md

 - [ ] d

 Quest 3:
-- Do you have a Meta Quest Developer account ?
+- [ ] Do you have a Meta Quest Developer account ?
+- [ ] Do you have a phone number to link to the Meta Account ?
+- [ ] Do you have a Double Auth Application linked to the Meta Quest Account ?
-- Do you ha
+- [ ] Do you have a Visa, or else, to validate your developer account ?